 Select this option if you want to use the Source IP address (also known as simple) persistence.
 With this mode, the BIG-IP system assigns the built-in Source Address Affinity persistence type, and directs session requests to the same server based only on the source IP address.
-This is the recommended method if you are using SSL pass-through.

-• Do not use persistence
+Do not use persistence